jessearmand/zola-site/content/2021-05-31-It-has-been-a-long-time.md

 tags = ["fpv, drone, micro, mini, 3-inch, quadcopter, hobby, racing, freestyle, 5-inch, switchback, wind, electronics, esc, flight-controller, hglrc"]
 +++

-It has been a long time since I have written my {% post_link Micro-or-Mini-quad 'last post' %}.
+It has been a long time since I have written my [last post](@/2020-10-26-Micro-or-Mini-quad.md).
 I would say I have accomplished the minimum prerequisite of what I wanted to do with fpv, either micro or mini quads.
 I have built my own quads with my own selected components.
 They are not ideal or the best that it can be, as I only have few months of experience building and flying a DIY.
 But they are not bad either.

 I can't believe COVID isn't over yet, but that doesn't stop me to build and fly.
 However, the pace of building and flying has plateaued for a moment, until I can find the right moment again, after I finished the most important step in my life, which is to buy my own property: my first house.
 I won't talk about that process here, as it would make this post very long.